Judy Cornell

-Judy May Cornell (March 28, 1933 – January 4, 2021) was an American competition swimmer who represented the United States at the 1952 Summer Olympics in Helsinki, Finland.
-Cornell competed in the preliminary heats of the women's 200-meter breaststroke.
-Cornell died on January 4, 2021, at the age of 87.
+Julia "Judy" May Cornell (March 28, 1933 – January 4, 2021), also known by her married name Judy DeRego after 1955, was an American competition swimmer who competed for Portland Oregon's Multinomah Swim Club and the Portland Jaycees.
+She was an American record holder in the 100-yard breaststroke who represented the United States at the 1952 Summer Olympics in Helsinki, Finland where she competed in the 200-meter breaststroke.